sreevishakhv/D1_arm_datacollection/README.md

 ## 3. Data Interpolation
 - Use `interpolate.py` to interpolate the collected data for smoother trajectories or denser sampling.
+- This saves the data as data as JSON with interpolated joint angles.

 ```bash
 python3 interpolate.py